 By entering this event, you agree to abide by our standard race rules, including:

-- The 10k is run under the English athletics rule 24 (amended 12th July 2010 – the maximum distances permitted in open competition for athletes) ** anyone under the age of 17 years on the day cannot compete in the 10k.
-The organiser has the right to withdraw anyone he deems under age without Proof. ** We are looking at the option of a 5k next year 2019 **
+- The 10k is run under the Association of Running Clubs (ARC) Rule 80 – the maximum distances permitted in trail races for athletes) ** anyone under the age of 16 years on the day cannot compete in the 10k.
+The organiser has the right to withdraw anyone he deems under age without Proof.

 - By participating in the Rushmoor Wellesley 10k event, you acknowledge and agree that medical information entered against your race number or collected by event medical staff during or after the event will be used by the Organiser only for administration of the event and will be destroyed after the event.